usman317319/IntroToPython/week5/week5.md

 9 \\\\
 \end{bmatrix}
 $$
 Computer will add them as above.
 But it is a logical mistake.
 Since there are no errors.
-The program will generate very unexpected results and debugging those logical errors is terrible.
+The program will generate very unexpected results and debugging those logical errors can be terrible.

 <div align="center"><u> Practice Questions </u></div>

-> Write a function that takes adds, subtracts, multiplies, divides an integer from a vector.
+> Write a function that takes adds, subtracts, multiplies, divides an integer from a vector (`+,-,*,/'ing Scaler with a vector`).
 Function takes integer, vector and operation (as string `"+"`, `"-"`, `"*"`, "/") as arguments and returns the result.

 > Write a function that takes adds, subtracts, multiplies, divides two vectors.
 Function takes vectors and operation (as string `"+"`, `"-"`, `"*"`, "/") as arguments and returns the result.

-> Write a function that performs dot product on two vectors and returns the result.
-Should take two vectors as arguments.

-> Write a function that performs cross product on two vectors and returns the result.
-Should take two vectors as arguments.

-> Write a function that performs dot product on two vectors and returns the result.
-Should take two vectors as arguments.

-> Write a function that gives the unit vector of the given vector.
-Should take vector as argument.

-Hint: There are many functions using the same set of code forexample checkpoints.
-You may write a separate function who's just responsible for checking data.

 <div align="center"><u> Advanced Practice Questions </u></div>